Mammals

 Large Hairy Armadillos

 Melanie and Pedro are Large Hairy Armadillos, one of many armadillo species found in South America.
-Our two both moved to Suffolk Owl Sanctuary from Banham Zoo in 2024, Melanie at 13 years old and Pedro, a much younger 8 years old.
-Pedro is a very boisterous armadillo who enjoys pushing logs around and digging in search of foo,d whilst Melanie, who also loves to dig in search of snacks, loves nothing more than taking a good nap whilst basking under her heat lamp
+Our two both moved to Suffolk Owl Sanctuary from Banham Zoo in 2024.
+Melanie was born in 2011, while Pedro was born a few years later in 2017.
+Pedro is a very boisterous armadillo who enjoys pushing logs around and digging in search of food whilst Melanie, who also loves to dig in search of snacks, loves nothing more than taking a good nap whilst basking under her heat lamp.

 A close-up of a small red squirrel sitting on a log, with tree branches and bark in the background.